opencrvs/infrastructure/README.md

 ## Prerequisites

+Hardware requirements:
+- 16G RAM

 Ensure you have one of the following solutions installed on your laptop:
 - [**Recommended**]: Docker Desktop (with Kubernetes enabled): https://www.docker.com/products/docker-desktop/.
 Please check following:
   - Enable host networking
   - Enable Kubernetes
+  - Ensure docker-desktop is configured to use at least 16G of RAM
 - MicroK8s: https://microk8s.io/
 - Minikube: https://minikube.sigs.k8s.io/docs/